-The Cancer Research UK Science Update Blog has published an excellent post by Kat Arney, and here are more:
+The Cancer Research UK Science Update Blog has published an excellent post by Kat Arney on cancer conspiracies – here it is, plus some other excellent pieces:

 - There’s no conspiracy – sometimes it just doesn’t work (Kat @ CRUK)